 Credit risk is the risk that a customer or counterparty will fail to perform an obligation or fail to pay amounts due causing a financial loss.
-The Cooperative's credit policy is designed to ensure there is a standard credit practice throughout the Co-operative to measure and monitor credit risk.
+The Co-operative's credit policy is designed to ensure that there is a standard credit practice throughout the Co-operative to measure and monitor credit risk.
 The policy outlines delegation of authority, the due diligence process required to approve a new customer and the maximum amount of credit exposure per single entity.
-Before transactions begin with a new customer or counterparty, its creditworthiness is assessed and a maximum credit limit is allocated.
+Before transactions begin with a new customer or counterparty, their creditworthiness is assessed and a maximum credit limit is allocated.
 The assessment process is outlined in the credit policy and considers both quantitative and qualitative factors.
 The Co-operative constantly monitors the exposure to any single customer along with the financial position of the customer.
-If it is deemed that a customer has become materially weaker, the Co-operative will work to reduce the credit exposure and lower the credit limit allocated.
+If it is deemed that a customer's credit risk has increased, the Co-operative will work to reduce the credit exposure and lower the credit limit allocated.
 Regular reports are generated to monitor credit risk.
 A substantial portion of the Co-operative's accounts receivable are with customers in the oil and gas industry and are subject to normal industry credit risk.
-The carrying amount of cash and cash equivalents, accounts receivable and advances represents the Co-operative's maximum credit exposure.
+The carrying amount of cash and cash equivalents, accounts receivable and advances represent the Co-operative's maximum credit exposure.

-The Co-operative's accounts receivable was aged as follows at October 31, 2018:
+The Co-operative's accounts receivable was aged as follows as at October 31, 2019:

-2 2018 2017
+2 2019 2018

 Member Non-member Member Non-member

-Current 1,039 342 837 275
+Current 809 377 1,039 342

-Past due (1-30 days) 15 12 17 4
+Past due (1-30 days) 99 6 15 12

-Past due (31-60 days) - - - -
+Past due (31-60 days) 11 12 - -

-Past due (more than 60 days) - 3 - 1
+Past due (more than 60 days) 12 9 - 3

-Allowance for doubtful accounts - (3) - (4)
+Allowance for doubtful accounts - (4) - (3)

-Total accounts receivable 1,054 354 854 276
+Total accounts receivable 931 400 1,054 354

-The Co-operative maintains allowances for potential credit losses related to doubtful accounts.
-Current economic conditions, customer history, why the accounts are past due and the accounts' industry are all considered when determining whether past due accounts should be allowed for or written off.
-The allowance for doubtful accounts is calculated on a specific-identification basis for high risk accounts receivable and on a statistically derived allowance basis for the remainder.
-The balance in allowance for doubtful accounts at October 31, 2018, was \$3 (2017 - \$4).
+The loss allowance for non-members accounts receivables must be calculated using the expected lifetime credit loss and recorded at the time of initial recognition.
+Current economic conditions, customer history, why the accounts are past due and the accounts' industry are all considered when determining whether past due accounts should be allowed for or written-off.
+The allowance for doubtful accounts is calculated on a specific-identification basis for high risk accounts receivables and on a statistically-derived allowance basis for the remainder.
+The balance in allowance for doubtful accounts as at October 31, 2019, was \$4 (2018 - \$3).

-The interest rate related to the retail lending program is based on prime rate and payments will be received in the next one to 10 years.
+The interest rate related to the retail lending program (Note 7) is based on the prime rate and payments will be received in the next one to 10 years.